Harshithhk/Product-Management-api-Django/README.md

 - The API is made using django-rest-frameword.

-- Feel free to pull it.
+- Feel free to use it.